HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 We analysed which third party libraries were used among SSGs.
 We excluded React and Vue to have a clear picture of other libraries and frameworks represented among SSGs.

 Surprise for us was JQuery.
 It wasn’t a surprise that it’s used for Hugo and Jekyll based sites, but that it’s used inside React and Vue based sites!!!
-Next.js, Nuxt,js and Gatsby based sites use JQuery, for Nuxt.js sites it’s 25% among other third party libraries.
+Next.js, Nuxt,js, and Gatsby based sites use JQuery, for Nuxt.js sites it’s 25% among other third party libraries.

 Styled-components used for Next.js and Gatsby sites and takes ~40% of all third party libraries.
 Amotion tries to fight styled-components.